damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

    > REMOTE ONLY - GitLab
    >
-   > We're hiring production engineers, developers, UX designers, and more.
+   > We're hiring production engineers, frontend and backend developers, UX designers, and more.
 Work on mostly open source software!
    >
    > https://about.gitlab.com/jobs/
    >